 The diminutive world of Pip & Pop is vivid.
 Satiated with coloured sugary mountains, crystalline valleys and meandering glittery pathways, this world draws you in and transports you to a whimsical paradise, a temporary pleasure zone examining ideas of abundance and utopian dreams.
 Pip & Pop’s candy coloured installations have been assembled in Australia, Japan and Europe.

 As part of Carclew’s Public Art Program Pip & Pop (Tanya Schultz) worked with five South Australian artists to create a new and wondrous installations which were exhibited in empty shopfront windows in the Adelaide CBD for Come Out Festival 2013.

-Presented by Carclew in association with Come Out Festival.
+Pip and Pop was presented by Carclew in association with DreamBIG Children’s Festival (formally Come Out Festival).